When I think about the Jaaxy keyword tool there’s a saying that comes into mind: “Never judge a book by its cover” – have you ever heard that before?

 Relatively new on the scene, the developers of Jaaxy are touting it as “the world’s most advanced keyword tool”… a big claim right?
-I’m pretty sure by the end of this review of the Jaaxy suite of tools you’ll have your own opinion.
+I’m pretty sure by the end of this Jaaxy Keyword Tool review you’ll have your own opinion.

-When it comes to Internet marketing, keywords are everything…trust me on that one.
+When it comes to understanding affiliate marketing, for example, keywords are everything…trust me on that one.

 We all want low competition keywords, keywords that generate a good amount of search without the masses of competing web pages.

-So let’s take a look and see if Jaaxy stand up to those advanced keyword tool claims.
+So let’s take a look and see if Jaaxy stands up to those advanced keyword tool claims.

 - Check keyword competition

 - Quickly uncover niches

 - Low competition with high traffic keywords

 - Store keyword lists online or exporting available